soboapps/OPMStatus/README.md

 # OPMStatus
 OPMStatus
-OPM Aletrts is not Working.
+OPM Alert is not Working using ART.
+JPHFan made one that does (Thansk JPHFan),  I just tweaked it.